Breaking: Maine Becomes Second State to Legalize Plug-In Solar | PlugInSolarUS

 Maine's enactment brings the total number of states with explicit plug-in solar authorization to two.
 Here's where the leading states stand:

 Virginia signed HB 395 into law on April 22, 2026 (Chapter 1052), becoming the third enacted state.
-Maryland (HB 1532) has passed both chambers and is enrolled awaiting Governor Moore's signature.
-Colorado (HB 26-1007) passed both chambers on April 14, 2026 and is awaiting Governor Polis's signature.
-Beyond these four, more than a dozen additional states have active bills in 2026 — the pace is accelerating.
+Colorado signed HB 26-1007 on May 7, 2026 (4th state).
+Maryland signed HB 1532 on May 12, 2026 (5th state).
+Connecticut and New Hampshire have passed both chambers and are awaiting governors' signatures.
+Vermont is in a final House concurrence vote before going to Governor Scott.
+Beyond these, more than a dozen additional states have active bills in 2026 — the pace is accelerating.
 Track all of them on our State Tracker.

 What This Means for Maine Residents